-Dear CARB Staff Members,
+Dear CARB Staff Members.

 Communities for a Better Environment (CBE) is an Environmental Justice (EJ) organization, representing East Oakland, Wilmington, Richmond, Southeast Los Angeles, and surrounding communities, heavily impacted by fossil fuel pollution from mobile sources, oil refineries and drilling operations, power plants, and many others.
 CBE is a member of the California Environmental Justice Alliance (CEJA).
-We made extensive comments through the two CEJA letters submitted to CARB on the first draft Scoping Plan (May 10, 2022 draft) which are still relevant.
+We made extensive comments through the two CEJA letters submitted to CARB on the first draft Scoping Plan (May 10, 2022 draft)26 which are still relevant.
 We incorporate these by reference, except where otherwise specified.
 We have additional comments below, and our CEJA partners are separately submitting further important comments on the REA.
 We appreciate that CARB recirculated the environmental assessment as a new draft to address new information and correct errors.

 We are in the unusual position of having the new Sept.
-9th REA without the accompanying new Scoping Plan and modeling, so it is impossible to fully evaluate the REA draft.
+9th REA27 without the accompanying new Scoping Plan and modeling, so it is impossible to fully evaluate the REA draft.
 We reserve the right to add comments on the REA after the new Scoping Plan and modeling are published.
 We appreciate statements clarifying that the REA does not provide complete CEQA analysis now, and more will be needed when the plan is implemented.
 This is an important reminder for later project proponents that full CEQA analysis will be necessary.
-CARB states that best efforts were made to address impacts that can't be fully identified now due to uncertainties.
-However, it is important not to rely on future CEQA analysis for individual projects as a cure-all for gaps in environmental review.
+CARB states that best efforts were made to address impacts that can't be fully identified now due to uncertainties.28 However, it is important not to rely on future CEQA analysis for individual projects as a cure-all for gaps in environmental review.
 The new Scoping Plan sets in motion and defines what types of projects will be proposed in the future, and the REA must adequately evaluate impacts and alternatives which could eliminate impacts.
 We understand the difficulties of assessing fast moving and complex energy changes over decades, but many impacts can be reasonably projected now, and prevented.

-&lt;sup>1 Available through CARB's 2022 draft Scoping Plan web portal under three separate documents (662, 668, and 670) submitted by Chelsea Tu for CEJA -- CEJA Draft Scoping Plan Cross-Sector Comments, June 24, 2022 further CEQA review of the individual projects would be undertaken as necessary." (p.
-8) Further: "As described below, while CARB has made best efforts to analyze potential environmental impacts associated with these measures and recommendations, it is not possible to do so in greater detail given the statewide and programmatic nature of these measures, and the lack of available detail in how they may be implemented." p.
-11
+26 Available through CARB's 2022 draft Scoping Plan web portal under three separate documents (662, 668, and 670) submitted by Chelsea Tu for CEJA -- CEJA Draft Scoping Plan Cross-Sector Comments, June 24, 2022

-&lt;sup>2 Sept.
-9, 2022, available at CARB web page: Draft 2022 Scoping Plan Update - Recirculated Draft Environmental Analysis For examples the REA states: "If specific actions included in this Recirculated Draft EA are proposed by a public agency,
+27 Sept.
+9, 2022, available at CARB web page: Draft 2022 Scoping Plan Update - Recirculated Draft Environmental Analysis